5 died of exposure to chemical in central Illinois crash, preliminary autopsies find

 Effingham County Coroner Kim Rhodes said official results from the autopsies won’t be available for several weeks.
 The victims of the multi-vehicle crash in Teutopolis, about 110 miles (177 kilometers) northeast of St. Louis, were Teutopolis resident Kenneth Bryan, 34, and his children, Walker Bryan, 10 and Rosie Bryan, 7; Danny J. Smith, 67 of New Haven, Missouri; and Vasile Cricovan, 31, of Twinsburg, Ohio, were killed.

-The tanker traveling on U.S. 40 Friday night veered to the right to avoid a collision when another vehicle tried to pass it.
-It jackknifed, toppled and hit the trailer hitch of a vehicle parked just off the road, leaving it with a 6-inch (15-centimeter) hole in the chemical container, according to the National Transportation Safety Board.
+The tanker traveling on U.S. 40 Saturday night veered to the right to avoid a collision when another vehicle tried to pass it.
+It toppled and hit the trailer hitch of a vehicle parked just off the road.
+The tanker jackknifed and was left with a 6-inch (15-centimeter) hole in the chemical container, according to the National Transportation Safety Board.

 The crash spilled more than half of the tanker’s 7,500-gallon (28,390-liter) load of anhydrous ammonia — a chemical that can burn or corrode organic tissue.
-Farmers use it to add nitrogen fertilizer to the soil, and it acts as a refrigerant in the cooling systems of large buildings such as warehouses and factories.
+It is used by farmers to add nitrogen fertilizer to the soil, and can act as a refrigerant in the cooling systems of large buildings such as warehouses and factories.

 Tom Chapman, a member of the National Transportation Safety Board, said Sunday that the remainder of the cargo had been removed and taken to a secure location as part of the board’s investigation.